Thypoch 28mm f1.4 Product Shot on the Leica M11

 ISO 64 f1.4, 1/640

-Bokeh: For a 28mm lens, achieving “creamy” bokeh is difficult, but the f1.4 aperture combined with the 14-blade diaphragm does a remarkable job.
+For most 28mm lenses, achieving “creamy” bokeh is difficult, but the f1.4 aperture, combined with the 14-blade diaphragm and the slightly larger build, makes this lens do a remarkable job.
 The fall-off is smooth, and the out-of-focus highlights stay circular even when stopped down slightly.
-It doesn’t have the “busy” or “nervous” background look often found in cheaper wide-angles.
+It doesn’t have the “busy” or “nervous” background look often found in the smaller pancake wide-angles.

 Bokeh is clean and fairly rich and vibrant, with little swirl or cat’s-eye effects.